Tbalta/Ada_Linux_Kernel_Module/readme.md

 draft: true
 ---
 # Prerequisites
-- Knowledge about the linux kernel module
+- Knowledge about linux's module
 - Knowledge about the Ada language
 # Version
 - Ubuntu 20.04.6 LTS